Topological Mixed Valence Model for Twisted Bilayer Graphene: Qualitative Considerations

 When the interactions are turned on, the f-spectral function splits into an upper and lower Hubbard peak at locations $E^{Q}_{+}$ and $-E^{Q}_{-}$, with a Kondo resonance in the center as shown in Fig. \ref{FigEL}.
-The upper and lower resonances have a half-width of order $(2 N_{f}-Q)\Delta_0 $ and $Q\Delta_0 $, where $2 N_{f}=8$ for TBG.
-Well-defined local moment behavior then requires that the separation $U$ between the upper and lower Hubbard bands, is larger than their combined half-widths i.e
+The upper and lower resonances have a half-width of order $(2 N_{f}-Q)\Delta_0 $ and $Q\Delta_0 $, respectively, where $2 N_{f}=8$ for TBG.

-We shall see that this is also the condition that the exponential factor in the Kondo temperature is smaller than one, see \eqref{eq:TK}.
-Curiously, the strength of interaction $U$ factors out of this expression, implying that local moment formation is only expected for a chemical potential an estimate that depends purely on the ratio of hybridization to bandwidth.
-With the hybridization $\gamma_0\approx 25$meV from Song-Bernevig, $D/\gamma_{0}\approx 5.2$, would imply that local moments would only form for $|\nu_{\text{eff}}| = |\mu/U| \lesssim 2/ (\pi A) = 0.9$.
-If we use the slightly smaller value of the hybridization at the $K_{M}$ point, $\gamma_{K}$, we obtain $|\nu|< 1.25$.